Comparison of different Tate conjectures: -functions, the BSD-rank conjecture and Tate conjectures

-does not depend on the choice of a smooth projective model $\CX\lra \CY$. \end{prop} \begin{proof} By Deligne's theorem, $P_{y,i}(T)$ are of fixed degree with reciprocal roots of absolute value $q_y^{i/2}$, therefore, by \cite[Thm.
-1]{Ser} the product (\ref{prod1}) converges absolutely for $\Re(s)>\dim\CY+i/2$.
-If we replace $\CY$ by a nonempty open subscheme in (\ref{prod1}), and let $\CZ$ denote the complement, we divide $\Phi_i(s)$ by
+are independent of the choice of a smooth projective model $\sX\rightarrow \sY$. \end{proposition} \begin{proof} By Deligne's theorem, the $P_{y,i}( T)$ are of fixed degree with reciprocal roots of absolute value $q_y^{i/2}$.
+Therefore, by \cite[Thm.\,1]{Serre_1965}, $\Phi_i(\sX/\sY,s)$ converges absolutely for $\Re(s)>\dim\sY+i/2$.
+If we replace $\sY$ by a non-empty open subscheme, and let $\sZ$ denote the complement, we have to divide $\Phi_i(\sX/\sY,s)$ by

-which converges absolutely for $\Re(s)>\dim \CY+i/2-1$ since $\dim\CZ\leq \dim \CY -1$.
+which converges absolutely for $\Re(s)>\dim \sY+i/2-1$ since $\dim\sZ\leqslant \dim \sY -1$.
 It follows that the zeros and poles of $\Phi_i$ in the strip

-depend only on $X/K$ and not on our choice of $\CX/\CY$.
+depend only on $X/K$ and not on the choice of $\sX/\sY$. \end{proof}